 Despite the low-rate environment, there are ways to get better savings account rates.
 Due to their lower overhead costs, online banks tend to surpass the national average more than traditional banks, so they often pass the savings onto their customers in the form of higher interest rates.
-Ally Bank, for example, offers a savings account rate of 1.05 percent as of May 17, 2017.
+Ally Bank, for example, offers a savings account rate of 1.60% APY as of today.

 In addition to lower interest rates, the rates at which Americans are saving has lessened over time.
 In 1959, Americans were spending 10.30 percent of their disposable income personal income, according to U.S. Bureau of Economic Analysis.
 This number peaked at 17 percent in 1975.
 In 2017, the personal savings rate is 5.90 percent.

 Like savings account rates, CD and money market account rates have also declined over time, though not as drastically.
 In 2010, 12-month CD rates and money market rates were 0.71 percent and 0.29 percent, respectively.
 In 2017, 12-month CD rates are 0.24 percent and money market rates are at 0.08 percent, as they have been since 2014.

 When it's easy to loan money, banks typically take risks on more marginal borrowers.
 If banks aren't careful and spread that credit too far, they can fail to meet required reserves and even go out of business.
 Banks can raise interest rates on credit cards only if you're more than 60 days late on your payment or when a promotional event expires — or if the prime rate goes up.

 In a strong economy, borrowers can refinance their homes to eliminate credit card debt.
 Currently, credit account debt numbers are level and outstanding balances are near what they were before the recession.